gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -h, --help                       Print this help

 Update a cluster package.
-[name] is required.
-This is the name or id of a cluster package.
+[id] is required.
+This is the id of a cluster package.
 ```